 Choosing to part ways does not suggest that you should have bitter feelings stacked up against each other.

+Instead, communicate as much as you can.
 Communication is the key.
 Provide pragmatic reasons.
 Express raw emotions.
 Clear any sorts of misunderstandings.
-Break-up on rational grounds.
+Break upon rational grounds.

-Don’t break-up for the wrong reasons.
+3. Don’t break up for the wrong reasons

 Break up because either one of you no longer feels a spark or the chemistry required to maintain the relationship.

-Break-up because you feel like you need to invest time, energy, and effort in yourself, and you literally need a ‘break.’
+Break-up because you feel like you need to invest time, energy, and effort in yourself, and you need a ‘break.’

-3. Don’t play the blame game
+4. Don’t play the blame game

 When it’s time to break up, don’t go brutal and heap the entire blame on your significant other.
 Be considerate enough to respect their feelings and thoughts.

-For instance, instead of saying ‘I am tired of you or I need a change, or you appear to be very boring to me,’ go by, ‘I don’t think either one of us is content with the isolation from the rest of the world.
+For instance, instead of saying, ‘I am tired of you or I need a change, or you appear to be very boring to me,’ go by, ‘I don’t think either one of us is content with the isolation from the rest of the world.

 It’s better if we take a break and gather ourselves and collect our thoughts.’

-4. Being friends is not a bad idea
+6. Being friends is not a bad idea